TranCongTuyetXuanThu/CallCenterProject/README.md

 preprocessing process in any project typically includes the following steps:
 1. Aggregate all the necessary features into one CSV file (name, label(one-hot), dimension, path)
 2. Extract MFCCs
-3. Normalize dataset (Data is bias toward "negative" label)
+3. Normalize dataset (Data is bias toward "neutral" label)
 4. Train_valid split (test on real data)

 ![Processed Data Distribution](Data/Label_distribution.png)

 In parallel with the data processing, we conducted Exploratory Data Analysis (EDA) in both the Python programming language and the EDA software, as required by the course curriculum.
 See more [EDA.py](), [EDA.R]()